 7 Safety Tips to Strengthen Your Children’s Ministry This Year

-A large part of ministry is the act of keeping kids safe whenever they’re in your care.
-Use these ministry safety tips and guidelines to strengthen your ministry and keep kids safe and sound.
+A large part of ministry is keeping kids safe whenever they’re in your care.
+Use these ministry safety tips and guidelines to strengthen your ministry’s security.

 Six-year-old Jolene loves coming to Sunday school.
 Her teacher and friends know her as Jolie.
 Her single mom never thinks twice about safety before dropping her off at Sunday school; church is a literal sanctuary in the inner city neighborhood they call home.
 To them, church is a good place, a fun place, a safe place.
 But is it?
 Virtually every activity Jolie will participate in on Sunday morning holds at least some potential risk.